NK Maribor: Honours

 With 16 Slovenian First League titles and 9 Slovenian Cup titles, Maribor is the most successful club in Slovenia in terms of trophies won, and is the record holder for the most consecutive championship titles, with seven.
 They have also achieved the Slovenian Championship and the Slovenian Cup double on four occasions.
 In addition, they are the only club which has won the Slovenian version of the treble, having won the league, cup and supercup during the 2012–13 season.
 On their official website, UEFA states that Maribor have won one international cup, as the club were one of the eleven co-winners of the UEFA Intertoto Cup in 2006.
 However, the trophy itself was awarded to Newcastle United.
-Maribor have the best top-flight record in history, having finished below fourth place only once.
+Maribor have the best top-flight record in history, having finished below fourth place only twice.
 In 2008, they became the first team to win over 1,000 points in the Slovenian top flight.

 The club's most recent trophy came in May 2022, when they won their 16th Slovenian First League title.